SESYNC-ci/basic-git-lesson/slides/config.md

 ## RStudio + git

+Login to your RStudio Server account and upload `handouts.zip`.
+Click on `handouts/handouts.Rproj` to open the directory as a project.

 RStudio provides a GUI to the core tools provided by git.
-Login to your RStudio Server account and upload `handouts.zip`.
-Click on "handouts.Rproj" to open the directory as a project.
+Every folder that contains a "*.Rproj" file is an RStudio project (simply a collection of files and configuration settings).
+We use `git` to turn our project into a "repository", a term from the software development community that encompases a project along with its development history.
+{:.notes}

 ===